Phoenix Child Daycare Injury Attorneys

-There are more than 1.6 Million children in Arizona.
-Many parents choose to have their children in a home day care as opposed to a franchised day care for the intimate environment.
-Before a home day care center can operate as a business and accept children into their home, the state requires the owner to get a license for health and safety reasons.
-Licensing a day care center is also advantageous to the owners of the day care because it will give the owner a professional image and it will also gain the trust of parents in the area.
-Having a license also gives the day care credibility in child care interest groups which is usually where parents go to look for good day care centers.
+Many parents choose to place their children in a home daycare as opposed to a franchised daycare for the intimate environment.
+But before a home daycare can operate as a business and accept children, the state requires the owner to get a license for health and safety reasons.
+Licensing a daycare center is also advantageous because it will give the owner a professional image and gain the trust of parents in the area.
+Having a license also gives the daycare credibility in childcare interest groups, which is usually where parents go to look for good daycare centers.

-In Arizona, as stated above, a day care is required to have a license.
-A day care center without a license is prohibited from accepting children for safety and health reasons.
-The day care will first apply for an initial license and once the state receives the application, they will send inspectors to the proposed day care facility.
-When the state finds that the facility has observed the rules for a day care facility, then the initial license may be issued.
+One of the advantages of corporate daycare centers is that they often have much stricter licensing and inspection requirements.
+Corporate daycares must have a license, as they are usually watching over more than four children.
+The daycare will apply for an initial license, and once the state receives the application, they will send inspectors to the proposed daycare facility.
+When the state finds that the facility has observed the rules for a daycare facility, the license may be issued.

-Contact an Skilled Phoenix Child Day Care Injury Lawyer at The Husband & Wife Law Team
+Contact a Phoenix Daycare Lawyer at The Husband and Wife Law Team

 - What to Do If You Suspect Your Child Is Being Abused at Daycare